Director, Regulatory Affairs

 From May 2010 through June 2017, Corey worked for the Public Service Commission of Wisconsin as an energy policy advisor and utility rate analyst.
 During his time with the Commission, his work focused on electric and natural gas utility rate design and cost-of-service, as well as a number of policy issues such as smart grid technology, innovative rate design, rate-based energy efficiency, conservation, demand response programs, and distributed energy resources.
-In July of 2017 Corey joined the CUB team, where he serves as our in-house Utility Analyst.
-Corey also moonlights as CUB’s jack-of-all trades IT guy, developer, event coordinator, and Shiba Inu wrangler.
+In July of 2017 Corey joined the CUB team, and currently serves as our Director of Regulatory Affairs, and utility rates and policy analyst.
+Corey also moonlights as CUB’s jack-of-all trades IT guy, developer, event coordinator….

 Why are you excited to be a part of CUB?